-WELCOME TO BLACK BY GOD ~ THE WEST VIRGINIAN, an emerging storytelling organization dedicated to providing Black people in West Virginia with relevant news.
+WELCOME TO BLACK BY GOD ~ THE WEST VIRGINIAN, an emerging storytelling organization seeking to cultivate, curate, and elevate Black voices from the Mountain State.

 Photo: Alice Allison Dunnigan, the first Black journalist to receive White House credentials, and the first Black female member of the Senate and House of Representatives press galleries.